Andrea-Prague/MyWallet/README.md

 - add icon font and change x and + buttons

 To be fixed:
-- deleting transactions on TransactionList needs deleting them also in dtb
+- adding transaction and logic in transaction ids
 - steps: open a transaction for edit, change the switch to out or in, change amount, switch changes back - desired state is that the switch stays where it was
 - color on switch in transaction lists